 Do not allow your dog to roam freely through your neighborhood.
 Be responsible.
 Ensure your yard is completely safe and that your dog cannot escape.

 If you can’t keep your dog, make every effort to return it to the breeder or ask their help in finding an appropriate home for the dog.
 Do not buy a dog from a breeder who will not take it back or work with you to find it a suitable home.
 Many reputable breeders will require that a dog be returned to them if you cannot keep it for any reason.

 It is not always easy to find someone who puts the effort into breeding with integrity.
 Look for a breeder who will provide you a lifetime of support after you’ve purchased one of their dogs.
 Make sure they are committed to their breed and are breeding quality, healthy dogs.
 It is up to you to ask the appropriate questions and determine whether or not you would be comfortable with them and whether or not you feel they are committed and ethical.
 Look beyond the marketing and image portrayed and try and see or hear what is happening behind the scenes.

 BREEDERS BELOW ARE LISTED ALPHABETICALLY

-Do your own homework when researching breeders.
+Finding a breeder you are comfortable with will require doing some homework.
 Those listed below are ones we know and are comfortable recommending personally.
 Our recommendation is not a guarantee of quality, however.
-Dogs in a program are constantly changing and it is up to you to ask the appropraite questions that will help you decide if a particular breeder offers the type of service that is best for you, as well as the type and quality of puppy you are seeking.
+Dogs in a program are constantly changing and it is up to you to ask the appropriate questions that will help you decide if a particular breeder offers the type of service that is best for you, as well as the type and quality of puppy you are seeking.